 On one hand, it is crucial for banks to educate and raise awareness about cybersecurity issues to help their customers make informed choices.
 On the other hand, they must rely on advanced prevention systems capable of real-time detection.
 Even for the most complex attacks.

-For example, at Cleafy, we have developed an anti-fraud solution that continuously analyzes online activities across all digital channels, combining various detection technologies with proprietary threat intelligence expertise and data.
+For example, at Cleafy, we have developed a fraud management solution that continuously analyzes online activities across all digital channels, combining various detection technologies with proprietary threat intelligence expertise and data.

 Thanks to this, we enable fraud management teams to collect and analyze all the information related to user identity, device, and transaction, and automate the most appropriate responses based on actual threat patterns rather than generic risk scores.